Scala-Dev/exp-cli/README.md

 }
 ```

-These options will be accessible in side the application from `exp.app.config`.
+These options will be accessible inside the application at `exp.app.config`.

 # Running Multiple Players